kiranraaj19/ffcs/README.md

 ### Possible Responses

 - 401 Forbidden Req (Make sure you are an admin or using admin token)
-- 405 Slot with given ID already exists
-- 500 Server error (Server Might be down)
+- 500 Server error (Server Might be down or Slot already exists)
 - 201 Ok Status code e.g {"success":true,"data":{"id":"2","name":"test"}}